The deadline to arrange a Spring 2018 leave of absence or University...

 Leave of Absence and Withdrawal

 What is a leave of absence?
-What is a withdrawal?

 A leave of absence is a temporary interruption in studies, typically for a full semester.
-Tuition is canceled in accordance with the published tuition refund schedule.
+Tuition is cancelled in accordance with the published tuition refund schedule.
 A student on a leave of absence may not enroll as a degree candidate at another institution.
 If you are absent for a semester without arranging for an approved leave, re-enrollment into your degree program cannot be guaranteed.

 Students who decide not to continue their program of study at BU, or who enroll as a degree candidate elsewhere, must officially withdraw.
-Tuition is canceled in accordance with the published tuition refund schedule.
+Tuition is cancelled in accordance with the published tuition refund schedule.

 The University Service Center assists undergraduate degree candidates with leaves of absence and withdrawals, and information on this site is designed for this group.
 Graduate, Metropolitan College, online, and non-degree (visiting) students will need to contact the appropriate office for assistance with leaves of absence and withdrawals.
 If you need help identifying the correct office, view the list here or contact the USC for assistance.